 - Grateful giving has an added sense of meaning and fulfillment to the patient, creating a situation where the patient and/or the patient’s family feels connected to your institution’s goals and aspirations

 - This kind of program also allows your development team to build a pipeline and a base of loyal supporters

 - The process of creating and implementing a strategy of this nature ultimately gives fundraisers an opportunity to build processes around engagement of defined prospective donors

 As fundraisers, we see the impact of philanthropy through the contributions that are gifted to our sectors each year.
 In 2018, charitable giving in the United States reached $427.71 billion, and 77% of all giving came from individuals through personal contributions and bequests.
 Healthcare alone received over $40 billion, and it is individuals, grateful patients, and families who are driving this philanthropy.
-Giving USA and The Association for Healthcare Professionals (AHP) confirm that grateful patient fundraising continues to be important in the healthcare subsector as government funding continues to decline.
+Giving USA and The Association for Healthcare Philanthropy (AHP) confirm that grateful patient fundraising continues to be important in the healthcare subsector as government funding continues to decline.

 Because of these factors, the need to develop a more comprehensive system to execute a robust grateful patient program is often top of mind for leaders in this industry.
 In this article, we lay out the five critical steps to initiating, planning, and sustaining your successful grateful patient program.